tebelorg/Tipping/README.md

 Enhancements|feel free to review and suggest new features

 # License
-TA.Ping is open-source software released under the MIT license
+Tipping is open-source software released under the MIT license